atbcb/ICTTestingBaseline/_baselines/17SyncMedia.md

 ### Test Method Rationale

 Evaluation of captions and audio descriptions to assess its equivalence to synchronized media content generally involves a manual, cognitive comparison of the original content with its alternative(s).
+Media that are clearly labeled as a media alternative for text are tested to assess equivalence to the text and if not equivalent, the tests for captions and audio descriptions are to be performed.

 ### Limitations, Assumptions, or Exceptions